Release from prison

 Parole

 Prisoners can be released on parole if the Parole Board decides that they will not present an unacceptable risk if released.
-They have the right to choose not be considered for parole.
+They have the right to choose not to be considered for parole.

 When prisoners are released on parole, the release will be on licence with certain conditions attached to it.
 If prisoners break any of the conditions they can have parole denied and be returned to prison.

 The parole eligibility date is the earliest date that a prisoner could be released on parole.
-If prisoners have a sentence of more than four years they will be told of their parole eligibility date.
+If prisoners have a sentence of more than 4 years they will be told of their parole eligibility date.

 If prisoners are refused parole they can be considered for parole again.
 They may also be given a date on which they will be released on parole.

-Find out more about parole on the Parole Board for Scotland website
+Read more about parole on the Parole Board for Scotland website

-For details of useful organisations see Information for prisoners and their families.
+For details of useful organisations, see information for prisoners and their families.

 Life prisoners